What We Know About The Silent Spreaders Of COVID-19

 Some cases of asymptomatic carriers have been confirmed by finding and testing people who were in close contact with COVID-19 patients.
 For those who tested positive without symptoms, follow-up exams confirmed that about 25% continued to show no signs, World Health Organization officials said on April 1, citing data from China.

 No one can truly determine the impact of asymptomatic cases on spread until there's more testing.
-But so far, they have comprised a sliver of the total number of people who've tested positive.
+But so far, they have made up a sliver of the total number of people who've tested positive.
 And the affected individuals seem to skew young.
-A small clinical study from Nanjing, China followed 24 people who tested positive but didn't show overt symptoms at the time.
-In the 1-3 weeks after diagnosis, 7 continued showing no symptoms.
+A small clinical study from Nanjing, China, followed 24 people who tested positive but didn't show overt symptoms at the time.
+In the one to three weeks after diagnosis, seven continued showing no symptoms.
 Their median age was 14.

 "Can those people who are completely asymptomatic, who never develop any symptoms, transmit the infection?
 That's still kind of an open question," says Smith.

-Presymptomatic: People who have been infected and are incubating the virus but don't yet show symptoms.
+Presymptomatic: people who have been infected and are incubating the virus but don't yet show symptoms

-After infection, symptoms might not develop for 5 to 6 days — or even two weeks, according to the Annals of Internal Medicine.
+After infection, symptoms might not develop for five to six days — or even two weeks, according to the Annals of Internal Medicine.
 The time between catching the virus and showing symptoms is called the presymptomatic phase.

-And how do these individuals figure into transmission?
+How do these individuals figure into transmission?

-People appear to be most infectious right around the time when symptoms start, said Maria Van Kerkhove, technical lead for WHO's Health Emergencies Program at a press conference on April 1.
-However, "we do have evidence, from testing and modelling studies, that suggest people who are presymptomatic can definitely transmit this virus," says Smith, the epidemiologist, most likely in the 1-3 days before they start showing symptoms, according to WHO.
+People appear to be most infectious right around the time when symptoms start, said Maria Van Kerkhove, technical lead for the WHO's Health Emergencies Programme, at an April 1 news conference.
+However, "we do have evidence, from testing and modeling studies, that suggest people who are presymptomatic can definitely transmit this virus," says Smith, the epidemiologist, most likely in the one to three days before they start showing symptoms, according to the WHO.

-So far, presymptomatic is a much more common category than the asymptomatic.
-About 75% of people who test positive without showing symptoms turn out to be presymptomatic, displaying coughs, fatigue, fever and other signs of COVID-19 in a later follow-up exam, said Van Kerkhove.
+So far, presymptomatic is a much more common category than asymptomatic.
+About 75% of people who test positive without showing symptoms turn out to be presymptomatic, displaying coughing, fatigue, fever and other signs of COVID-19 in a later follow-up exam, said Van Kerkhove.

 A study in Singapore found similar evidence of presymptomatic spread among people who went to church, took singing classes or puttered at home with their spouses.

-Very Mildly Symptomatic.
-People who feel a little unwell from a COVID-19 infection but continue to come in close contact with others.
+Very mildly symptomatic: people who feel a little unwell from a COVID-19 infection but continue to come in close contact with others

 "We're very lucky that this isn't a severe infection for everyone, but because of that, some people feel a little sick and power through," says Seema Lakdawala, a flu researcher at the University of Pittsburgh.